Q. What are the admissions requirements for transfer students?

 Q. How long has Lindenwood been accredited?

-A. Lindenwood University has been continuously accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools since 1918.
+A. Lindenwood University has been continuously accredited by the Higher Learning Commission since 1921.
 Further information regarding regional accreditation and specific school accreditation can be found on the Accreditation page.

 Q. What campus activities, sororities and fraternities does Lindenwood offer?